Lets Us Care For You

-When arriving, please notify the reception staff immediately if you have any emergency concerns, or why you are presenting to our clinic at the time of making an appointment.
+When arriving, please notify the receptionist immediately if you have any emergency concerns.

 Walk-in appointments are welcome, however, will be dependent upon doctor availability and wait times.
 Please understand we will do our best to fit you in where possible.

 Please note: Our reception team will not tolerate any abusive or offensive behaviour or language.
 Remember we are here to help you.

 We do our best to keep our doctors running on time, however, due to the nature of the industry, emergencies and or late appointments can and do occur.
 If this is the case, you will be notified upon arrival so you can decide to wait or rebook for another time.
 We appreciate your understanding during these times.

 Doctors who work at Macleay Island Medical, WILL NOT, under any circumstances, prescribe narcotics and /or Benzodiazepines (Benzos).

 Additionally, scripts will not be issued for any dangerous drugs to new patients at a first consultation.

 All of your patient files and doctor’s notes are stored electronically so any doctor in our clinic can access all of your history.

 This means if you can see another doctor sooner than your regular doctor you can reducing the risk of any delays in your health care and management.

 Medical certificates and referrals to specialists, (such as pathology and radiology services etc) will require an appointment.
 This includes Centrelink and Workcover certificates.